If you’re looking to live on land that you’re purchasing, why not create a ranch, farm, or homestead?

 Farmers keep equipment in their barn while ranchers keep cattle.

 Farmers are focused on water, growth, prices of commodities and produce.

 Ranchers are concerned with animal health, feed prices, and the selling prices of cattle.

-A farmer’s objective is to create straight rows, and healthy crops while a farmer’s objective is to raise fat, healthy cattle, and plentiful grass.
+A farmer’s objective is to create straight rows and healthy crops while a rancher’s objective is to raise fat, healthy cattle, and plentiful grass.

 4. A homestead is a house and surrounding land owned by a family designed to create self-sufficiency

-If you’re looking for the best of both worlds, a homestead may just be your dream.
+If you’re looking to buy land and produce food to feed your family, a homestead may just be your dream.

-A homestead if the ideal way to incorporate crops and livestock into a single property where you live.
+A homestead is the ideal way to incorporate crops and livestock into a single property where you live.